 Allied Social Science Association Annual Meeting

-Note: Due to limited session slots, we may not be able to accept all submissions.
-Any paper that cannot be incorporated into the ASE program will be automatically considered for the ASE portion of the ICAPE conference, January 3, 2019, Agnes Scott College, Atlanta, GA.
+Due to limited session slots, we cannot accept all submissions.
+Papers and sessions not accepted for the ASE program will be automatically considered for the ASE portion of the ICAPE conference, held right after the ASSA meetings.
 See icape.org for details.

 Submissions and questions, should be sent to Steven Pressman (Log into your account to view the email address.).